 What is Bark Across America?

-Bark is a monitoring service that can check your child’s internet use, social media (including DMs and PMs), and texts.
-It monitors 24 different platforms, more than any other parental monitoring service!
+Bark is a monitoring service that can check your child’s internet use, Google docs, social media (including DMs and PMs), and texts.
+It monitors 24 different platforms, more than any other parental monitoring service, for:

 While Bark doesn’t give you direct access to everything you kids say to one another, it alerts you through text if there’s a problem.
 I like this set-up because you can protect your kids while still giving them some autonomy and privacy.